Rakesh9100/CalcDiverse/Calculators/Height-Calculator/README.md

 ## Description :-

 The Height Calculator is designed to perform various height conversions.
-It allows users to convert between different units such as feet, meters, and inches.
+It allows users to convert between different units such as feet, meters, centimeters and inches.

 ## Tech Stacks :-